kelseyhightower/event-gateway-on-kubernetes/README.md

 ### Test the echo cloud function

-With the `echo` cloud function registered and subscribed to HTTP events we can test the configuration my emitting HTTP events to the Event Gateway.
+With the `echo` cloud function registered and subscribed to HTTP events we can test the configuration by emitting HTTP events to the Event Gateway.

 Submit an HTTP event to the Event Gateway: